-In 2022, we continued to improve our advertising solution products as well as focus on improving our convergence model across PC, mobile and TV in order to provide our users easier access to our premium content through any device.
+We continued to improve our advertising solution products as well as focus on improving our convergence model across PC, mobile and TV in order to provide our users easier access to our premium content through any device.
 In particular, we continued to introduce and improve our mobile applications and strengthened commercial products in certain of our verticals.
-For example, we internally developed an analytic platforms named Fengyan ("风服") to track and analyze certain real-time user behavior data under user consent.
+For example, we internally developed an analytic platforms named Fengyan ("凤眼") to track and analyze certain real-time user behavior data under user consent.
 Through Fengyan we can better understand user's profile and reading preference, and provide reference data for future content production and performance advertising solution.
 We also have an in-house Data Management Platform to better analyze and manage advertising data and help improve the targeting accuracy of advertisements.
-Another platform we launched is Fengyu ("风彩").
+Another platform we launched is Fengyu ("凤羽").
 Fengyu is a customizable and self-service marketing solution that operates under a bidding system.
 Customers are able to target users based on gender, age, geographic location, interests, device type, etc. Customers can place performance-based ads directly by themselves using our self-service advertising system.
-We launched Fengyi ("风彩"), another customizable marketing solution, catering to premium advertising demands.
-Following the success of these two platforms, we decided to develop Fengfei ("风彩"), an advertising platform that we built based on in-app advertisement solutions.
+We launched Fengyi ("凤翼"), another customizable marketing solution, catering to premium advertising demands.
+Following the success of these two platforms, we decided to develop Fengfei ("凤飞"), an advertising platform that we built based on in-app advertisement solutions.
 The platform enables mobile application developers with less traffic to access our commercial resources, advertising data, and service capabilities through a set of advertising monetization solutions.
-In 2020, 2021 and 2022, our total technology and product development expenses, including related share-based compensation, were RMB172.0 million, RMB158.6 million and RMB131.8 million (US\$19.1 million), respectively.
+In 2021, 2022 and 2023, our total technology and product development expenses, including related share-based compensation, were RMB158.6 million, RMB131.8 million and RMB82.7 million (US\$11.6 million), respectively.